Tuguegarao: Education

 Due to its high incidence of universities, Tuguegarao has been dubbed as the Center of Education in Cagayan Valley.
-It is home to prestigious and internationally recognized schools such as St. Paul University Philippines — the main campus of the St. Paul University System — and the University of Saint Louis Tuguegarao — one of the CICM schools.
-Ateneo de Tuguegarao, the country's fifth Ateneo ran by the Society of Jesus, was established in 1945 but eventually closed in 1962 with the Jesuit exodus.
+It is home to prestigious and internationally recognized schools such as St. Paul University Philippines—the main campus of the St. Paul University System—and the University of Saint Louis Tuguegarao—one of the CICM schools.
+The latter was the successor of the Ateneo de Tuguegarao, the country's fifth Ateneo ran by the Society of Jesus, established in 1945 but eventually closed in 1962 following the Jesuit exodus.

-Two of the top state universities are also in Tuguegarao City — the CSU Athena (Andrews Campus), and CSU Red Eagle (Carig Campus) — producing national topnotchers in board examinations.
+Two of the top state universities are also in Tuguegarao City—the CSU Athena (Andrews Campus), and CSU Red Eagle (Carig Campus)—producing national topnotchers in board examinations.
 Both universities have their own administration and are separated from each other.

 Other schools in the city include the University of Cagayan Valley, John Wesley College, Medical Colleges of Northern Philippines - International School of Asia and Pacific, F.L.
 Vargas College, Maila Rosario College, Credo Domine College, City Technological Institute, Cagayan Metropolitan Institute of Technology, STI College, AMA Computer College, and other educational institutions.
+Proposals have also been unveiled for the establishment of a National University campus (possibly within the SM City complex), majorly owned and ran by SM Group.

 The Technical Education and Skills Development Authority (TESDA) was established through the enactment of the Technical Education and Skills Development Act of 1994, which encourages the full participation of and mobilize the industry, labor, local government units, and technical-vocational institutions in the skills development of the country's human resource.
 The TESDA complex and facilities are located in Carig Norte.
 Numerous technological and vocational institutes can also be found in the city.

 Tuguegarao has one Jesuit educational institution located along Bagay Road—the Global Reformed University.

-Other notable schools in the city include Cagayan National High School, the oldest and biggest secondary school in the region in terms of student population, Tuguegarao City Science High School, a state-owned secondary institution, Ke Bing School, a private Chinese school, Methodist Christian School, a Christian school in Central Business District, and Saint Claire Montesorri, a catholic school in San Gabriel.
+Other notable schools in the city include Cagayan National High School—the oldest and biggest secondary school in the region in terms of student population—Tuguegarao City Science High School, a state-owned secondary institution—Ke Bing School, a private Chinese school—Methodist Christian School, a Christian school in Central Business District—and Saint Claire Montesorri, a catholic school in San Gabriel.
 The state-owned secondary institution of Tuguegarao City West High School started operations on June 4, 2012.

 Students from different countries like China, Congo, India, Nepal, Nigeria, Pakistan and South Korea come to study at the city's universities.
 Most of the students come to study undergraduate and graduate degrees in sciences.